saul-jb/discord-application-bot/README.md

 # discord-application-bot
-A simple application bot for discord.
+A simple application bot for discord that allows admins to create application forms for the user to complete.

 ## Usage